 Assessed valuation is used to determine the value of a residence for tax purposes and takes comparable home sales and inspections into consideration.
 The Assessed Value is the price placed on a home by the corresponding government municipality to calculate property taxes.

 AutoPay is ditech’s automatic payment service.
-With AutoPay, mortgage and other payments are automatically deducted from a customer’s savings or checking account on a monthly or biweekly schedule.
+With AutoPay, mortgage and other payments are automatically deducted from a customer’s savings or checking account.
 The automatic payment schedule can be adjusted as needed to accommodate paydays or other financial considerations.

 Learn more on our AutoPay page.